h0tak88r/Sec-88/Web-App Security/Cookie-Based-Vulnerabilities.md

 - [ ] SQL injection

 ```
 How to inject the code in Cookies?There are many HTTP interceptors and HTTP editors that can intercept the HTTP request before it is sent to the server.
 Then the tester can introduce his malicious SQL statement in the cookie field.It’s like a get/post based SQL Injection, except that certain characters can’t be used.
-For example, ‘**;**‘ and ‘**,**‘ are typically treated as delimiters, so they end the injection if they aren’t URL-encoded.Cookie : sessionId=xxxbad1fdc’ order by 1# (Normal)_Cookie : sessionId=xxxbad1fdc’ order by 2# (Error)_after errorsqlmap -u "" --cookie="" -p "" --dbs
+For example, ‘**;**‘ and ‘**,**‘ are typically treated as delimiters, so they end the injection if they aren’t URL-encoded.Cookie : sessionId=xxxbad1fdc’ order by 1# (Normal)_Cookie : sessionId=xxxbad1fdc’ order by 2# (Error)_after error sqlmap -u "" --cookie="" -p "" --dbs
 ```

 - [ ] parameter pollution